-Under this alternative, BOEM will develop offshore wind energy resources by issuing commercial leases within the WEAs offshore the U.S. Central Atlantic coast and grant ROWs and RUEs.
-These leases will provide lessees the exclusive right to submit site assessment and Construction and Operations Plans and to conduct preliminary site assessment and characterization activities.
+Under this alternative, BOEM will develop offshore wind energy resources by issuing commercial leases within the WEA in the Gulf of Maine and grant ROWs and RUEs.
+These leases will provide lessees only the exclusive right to submit site assessment and Construction and Operations Plans and to conduct preliminary site assessment and characterization activities.
 Site characterization activities will most likely include shallow hazard, geological, geotechnical, archaeological, and biological surveys to obtain required information for site assessment and Construction and Operations Plan submittal.
-Site assessment activities will most likely include the installation of met buoys.
+Site assessment activities will most likely include the installation of met and PAM buoys.

-Adverse effects to the environment from site characterization and assessment activities are expected to occur.
+Adverse effects to the environment from site characterization and site assessment activities are expected to occur.
 The level of these impacts will range from negligible to minor, depending on the specific environmental resource and the mitigation measures employed.